Guide to Enrolling in Compass Rose Public Schools in San Antonio for 2023–24

 Facts About Compass Rose Public Schools

-Compass Rose Public Schools leaders have set thoughtful goals for the 2021–22 school year, including universal reading growth and support for students’ social and emotional well being.
-Likewise, in 2020, they carefully planned for a safe reopening during the Covid-19 pandemic.
-Their preparation means that the distance learning program is rigorous and is based on the school’s core values—Respect, Integrity, Growth, Honesty, and Teamwork.
+Every year, Compass Rose Public Schools leaders set thoughtful goals for the upcoming school year, including learning growth and support for students’ social and emotional well being.
+Their preparation means that the distance learning program is rigorous and is based on the school’s R.I.G.H.T. values—Respect, Integrity, Growth, Honesty, and Teamwork.
 The school has always used blended learning to help students develop essential technology skills and to offer a personalized experience, and that facility with online learning has served them well for providing effective remote education.

 Compass Rose schools build their vibrant and unique school culture through a deep commitment to involving students and their families in the school community.
 Before the pandemic, our team had the opportunity to observe the teacher hiring process and how it incorporated feedback from parents and students.
 Each prospective teacher presented a demo lesson in front of current faculty, teachers, and students.
 After the candidate stepped out, the students and their parents shared their praise and critiques.
 The school leaders take that information into account when making hiring decisions.
 Through this process, Compass Rose Public Schools has recruited teachers like Michael Osikoya, a former oil industry worker who has been recognized for his dedication to his students.